 The Prometheus ecosystem consists of multiple components, many of which are optional:

 Most Prometheus components are written in Go, making them easy to build and deploy as static binaries.

-This diagram illustrates the overall architecture of Prometheus and some of its ecosystem components:
+This diagram illustrates the architecture of Prometheus and some of its ecosystem components:

 Prometheus scrapes metrics from instrumented jobs, either directly or via an intermediary push gateway for short-lived jobs.
-It stores all scraped samples locally and runs rules over this data to either record new time series from existing data or generate alerts.
-PromDash or other API consumers can be used to visualize the collected data.
+It stores all scraped samples locally and runs rules over this data to either aggregate and record new time series from existing data or generate alerts.
+Grafana or other API consumers can be used to visualize the collected data.

 Prometheus works well for recording any purely numeric time series.
 It fits both machine-centric monitoring as well as monitoring of highly dynamic service-oriented architectures.
 In a world of microservices, its support for multi-dimensional data collection and querying is a particular strength.

 Prometheus is designed for reliability, to be the system you go to during an outage to allow you to quickly diagnose problems.
 Each Prometheus server is standalone, not depending on network storage or other remote services.
-You can rely on it when other parts of your infrastructure are broken, and you do not have to set up complex infrastructure to use it.
+You can rely on it when other parts of your infrastructure are broken, and you do not need to setup extensive infrastructure to use it.

 Prometheus values reliability.
 You can always view what statistics are available about your system, even under failure conditions.
 If you need 100% accuracy, such as for per-request billing, Prometheus is not a good choice as the collected data will likely not be detailed and complete enough.
 In such a case you would be best off using some other system to collect and analyze the data for billing, and Prometheus for the rest of your monitoring.